mortazavilab/dogme/README.md

 # dogme
 A nextflow pipeline for modification calling in nanopore reads.
 ### installation:
-The current version of Dogme is customized to run on the UCI HPC3 cluster.
-In particular Dorado, Minimap, and Kallisto are already installed on hpc3.
-Future versions will be cluster independent.
+The current version of Dogme is customized to run on SLURM clusters.
+You must first install Dorado, Minimap2, samtools, modkit, kallisto, and bustools and add their paths to the dogme.profile file in the project directory.
+You must also donwload the latest dorado models in specific folder to be defined in the config file.
 ### prerequisites:
 Prerequisites include installing nextflow, using java/17 or better, installing dogme in an accessible folder, installing modkit, downloading dorado models into a defined folder.
 You must create your own work folder for nextflow on HPC3 outside of your home directory.